sebhoof/SolarAxionFlux/README.md

 * "I get some compiler related error."
 Try specifying the compiler that you want to use via `cmake -D CMAKE_CXX_COMPILER=[compiler executable name or path] ..`
 * "CMAKE can't find the GSL library."
 You can give CMAKE a hint of where to find the desired version of the GSL library via `GSL_ROOT_DIR=[path to GSL folder] cmake ..`
 * "I get some pybind11 error during CMAKE."
 Usually, there are multiple Python versions installed (by the system, package managers, virtual environments, ...), which are likely to be the root of the problem.
 Check that CMAKE recognises the desired Python version that you want to use.
 You man need to install `cython` via `pip`.
 The Python frontend can be disable via `cmake -D PYTHON_SUPPORT=OFF ..`.
 * "I managed to build the Python library, but I can't run the test."
-The name of the library in the `lib/` folder (e.g. `pyaxionflux.cpython-38-darwin.so`) which indicates the Python version used to build it (in this case: Python 3.8), which should help to identify the appropriate Python executable on your system.
+The name of the library in the `lib/` folder (e.g. `pyaxionflux.cpython-38-darwin.so`) which indicates the Python version used to build it (in this case: Python 3.8).
+This might help to identify the appropriate Python executable on your system.
 Some environment managers may alter/obscure environment variables like `PATH` or `PYTHONPATH` and the import may fail.
-Check this via e.g. `echo ${PATH}`, etc.
+Check this via e.g. `echo ${PATH}` etc. or make sure that you are in the same folder as `pyaxionflux.cpython-38-darwin.so` or a soft link to it.